The Electric Kool-Aid Acid Test: Cultural significance and reception

 The New York Times considered the book one of the great works of its time, and one writer described it as not only a great book about hippies, but the "essential book".
 The review continued to explore the dramatic impacts of Wolfe's telling of Kesey's story.
 Wolfe's book exposed counterculture norms that would soon spread across the country.
 The review notes that while Kesey received acclaim for his literary effort One Flew Over the Cuckoo's Nest, he was, for the most part, not a visible icon.
 His experiments and drug use were known within small circles, such as the Pranksters.
 Wolfe's accounts of Kesey and the Pranksters brought their ideologies and drug use into mainstream discussion.
 A separate review maintained that Wolfe's book was as vital to the hippie movement as Norman Mailer's 1968 book The Armies of the Night was to the anti-Vietnam movement.

 In addition to the praise that The Electric Kool-Aid Acid Test received from some outlets, the book has received criticism for its stylistic representations of counterculture and drug use.
 A review in The Harvard Crimson identified the effects of the book, but did so without offering praise.
 The review, written by Jay Cantor, who went on to literary prominence himself, provides a more moderate description of Kesey and his Pranksters.
 Cantor challenges Wolfe's messiah-like depiction of Kesey, concluding that "In the end the Christ-like robes Wolfe fashioned for Kesey are much too large.
-We are left with another acid-head and a bunch of kooky kids who did a few krazy things."
+We are left with another acidhead and a bunch of kooky kids who did a few krazy things."
 Cantor explains how Kesey was offered the opportunity by a judge to speak to the masses and curb the use of LSD.
 Kesey, who Wolfe idolizes for starting the movement, is left powerless in his opportunity to alter the movement.
 Cantor is also critical of Wolfe's praise for the rampant abuse of LSD.
 Cantor admits the impact of Kesey in this scenario, stating that the drug was in fact widespread by 1969, when he wrote his criticism.
 He questions the glorification of such drug use however, challenging the ethical attributes of reliance on such a drug, and further asserts that "LSD is no respecter of persons, of individuality".